jamesward/jaxrsbars/README.md

 The JavaScript & jQuery Client
 ------------------------------

 You may have noticed that `BarServer` sets up a `StaticHttpHandler` that looks for resources in the `src/main/webapp` directory and handles requests to those resources via requests to the `/content` URL.
 This project contains a copy of the minified jQuery JavaScript library in the `src/main/webapp/jquery-1.7.min.js` file.
 That library is available via requests to the `/content/jquery-1.7.min.js` URL.
 There is also a `src/main/webapp/index.js` file which is the entire client-side / UI of this application.
-It renders creates and fetches the `Bar` objects from the RESTful services using jQuery and renders the HTML form and list of `Bar` objects.
+It renders, creates, and fetches the `Bar` objects from the RESTful services using jQuery and renders the HTML form and list of `Bar` objects.
 Here is the contents of the `index.js` file:

     function loadbars() {
         $.ajax("/listBars", {